 Technology Timeline

 Explore a timeline of remarkable technological innovations and historical events, from the steam engine to modern-day wonders.
+This timeline is actively maintained by ChatGPT.
 Discover how people have rapidly achieved ambitious goals together with more impressive examples of collaboration on Fast.

 • The Pleistocene Epoch (most recent Ice Age)2.6 million years ago